readyapi/cligenius/docs/tutorial/app-dir.md

-You can get the application directory where you can, for example, save configuration files with `types.get_app_dir()`:
+You can get the application directory where you can, for example, save configuration files with `cligenius.get_app_dir()`:

 ```Python hl_lines="9"
 {!../docs_src/app_dir/tutorial001.py!}